-Someone asked Confucius: “Master, why don’t you take part in government?”
-Confucius replied: “In the Book of Documents it says: ‘By being filial to your parents and being kind to your brothers, you are contributing to the smooth running of the government.’
+Someone asked Confucius: “Sir, why don’t you take part in government?”
+Confucius replied: “In the Book of Documents it says: ‘By being filial to your parents and being kind to your brothers, you’re already contributing to the smooth running of the government.’
 Since I’m already doing this, why do I need to take part in government?”
 (1)

 You don’t need to have an official title in order to assume a leadership position in your organization or community.
 By being kind and considerate towards the people around you, you will soon be able to gain their trust and confidence.
 The more you show that you appreciate the suggestions and feedback they give you, the more they will appreciate the suggestions and feedback you give them.